 4. Printing Speed

-Slow printing speed affords the filament more time to conduct heat up its length which will ultimately cause blockages.
+A slow printing speed gives the filament more time to heat up along its length, which can lead to blockages.

 5. Filament Quality

-Poor-quality filament has an inconsistent cross-sectional diameter as well as inconsistent melt ranges.
-Both of these issues can make heat creep more likely.
+Poor-quality filament has an inconsistent cross-sectional diameter and inconsistent melt ranges.
+Both of these issues can increase the likelihood of heat creep.

 6. Hot End Design

-Poorly designed hot ends will not effectively isolate the hot portion of the extruder from areas higher up in the extruder assembly.
+Poorly designed hot ends will not effectively isolate the hot portion of the extruder from the upper portions of the extruder assembly.

 7. Hot End Clogs

 Clogs inside the hot end can prevent existing heat-transfer isolating features from functioning properly.
-Inspect your printer’s hot end regularly to prevent heat creep caused by clogs.
+Inspect your printer’s hot end regularly to avoid heat creep caused by clogs.

 What Are the Effects of Heat Creep in 3D Printing?

-Heat creep can cause a number of undesirable effects during 3D printing.
+Heat creep can cause several undesirable effects during 3D printing.
 Some of the more common ones are listed below:

 1. Clogs

 Clogs during printing can result in inconsistent extrusion, complete blockages, and poor print quality.
-These are caused by heat creep when the filament melts and expands before it has a chance to exit the nozzle.
+These are caused by heat creep, in which the filament melts and expands before it has a chance to exit the nozzle.
 This melted plastic can adhere to the areas in the extruder where there is no non-stick PTFE sheath.

 2. Under-Extrusion

 Heat creep can cause the filament to partially block the nozzle.
-These partial blockages can cause inconsistent extrusion rates resulting in insufficient plastic being printed.
-3D print under-extrusion will result in poor interlayer adhesion.
+These partial blockages can cause inconsistent extrusion rates, resulting in insufficient plastic being printed.
+3D printing under-extrusion will result in poor interlayer adhesion.

 3. Warping

-Warping occurs when the adjoining layers cool at rates that differ by too much.
+Warping occurs when the adjoining layers cool at significantly different rates.
 This causes the layers to warp due to excessive contraction of the newly deposited plastic.
-Heat creep can cause the plastic to heat up too much and create a large temperature differential between the freshly printed filament and previous layers, causing warping.
+Heat creep can cause the plastic to heat up too much, creating a large temperature differential between the freshly printed filament and previous layers and leading to warping.

 4. Reduced Print Quality